Metric space: Definition

-If the metric d is unambiguous, one often refers by abuse of notation to "the metric space M".

-By taking all axioms except the second, one can show that distance is always non-negative:$$0 = d(x, x) \leq d(x, y) + d(y, x) = 2 d(x, y)$$Therefore the second axiom can be weakened to $\text{If }x \neq y\text{, then }d(x, y) \neq 0$ and combined with the first to make $d(x, y) = 0 \iff x=y$.
+It is traditional to write M as an abbreviation for (M, d) when it is understood what d is.

 Simple examples

 The real numbers

 The real numbers with the distance function $d(x,y) = | y - x |$ given by the absolute difference form a metric space.
 Many properties of metric spaces and functions between them are generalizations of concepts in real analysis and coincide with those concepts when applied to the real line.